 Damages in Life Sciences Arbitrations

 The chapter is organised as follows.
-The next section provides a brief overview of salient characteristics of the life sciences sector, with a focus on the biopharmaceutical industry.
+The first section provides a brief overview of salient characteristics of the life sciences sector, with a focus on the biopharmaceutical industry.
 We then outline some of the main types of disputes that are heard in life sciences arbitrations.
-Following this, we discuss some of the life sciences-specific aspects of common analyses that are used to determine damages in these types of disputes.
+Following this, we discuss some of the aspects of common analyses specific to life sciences that are used to determine damages in these types of disputes.

 Research and development

-Broadly speaking, two types of manufacturing processes characterise the production of pharmaceuticals.
+In broad terms, two types of manufacturing processes characterise the production of pharmaceuticals.
 Most pharmaceuticals are pills or tablets, taken orally and generally dispensed at a retail pharmacy.
-For these products, manufacturing tends to be relatively well understood: there is primary manufacturing of the active pharmaceutical ingredient (API) and then secondary manufacturing to formulate and package the tablets.
+For these products, manufacturing tends to be relatively well understood: there is primary manufacturing of the active pharmaceutical ingredient and then secondary manufacturing to formulate and package the tablets.
 In contrast, most of today’s high-priced pharmaceuticals are biologics.
 These tend to be injected or infused and may be administered by a medical professional.
 The production processes for biologics tend to be less standard and significantly more expensive.

-From a marketing and branding perspective, one tends to consider two types of pharmaceuticals: acute care and chronic care products.
-Acute care products, such as antibiotics, are typically taken for only a short period of time so as to address or cure a condition.
-Chronic care products, such as blood pressure medications, are to be taken much longer, often for the remainder of the patient’s life.
-As a result, utilisation of chronic care products may be less volatile than utilisation of acute care products.
+From a marketing and branding perspective, one tends to consider two types of pharmaceutical products: those for acute care and chronic care.
+Acute care products, such as antibiotics, are typically taken for only a short time to address or cure a condition.
+Chronic care products, such as blood pressure medications, are to be taken for much longer, often for the remainder of a patient’s life.
+As a result, utilisation of chronic care products may be less volatile than that of acute care products.

 Over time, pharmaceutical products tend to move through a life cycle.
 Initially, sales are low as significant marketing effort is expended to build awareness and generate trial for the product.
-Sales tend to climb through the growth phase of the life cycle as opinion-leading physicians promote use of the product and prescribing becomes habituated among targeted physicians.
+Sales tend to climb during the growth phase of the life cycle as opinion-leading physicians promote use of the product and prescribing becomes habituated among targeted physicians.
 During maturity, sales grow more slowly and marketing efforts tend to be reduced; sometimes detailing for the product becomes no more than a delivery of product samples.
 Decline may come about for a variety of reasons.
-The product may be eclipsed by a next generation of therapeutics or patent protection may expire and the product becomes subject to generic or biosimilar competition.
-In decline, there may be no marketing and promotional support for the product; to the extent that there is continued product use, it tends to be as a result of ingrained physician prescribing habits and brand loyalty among patients for chronic care products.
+The product may be eclipsed by a new generation of therapeutics, or patent protection may expire and the product becomes subject to generic or biosimilar competition.
+In decline, there may be no marketing or promotional support for the product; to the extent that there is continued product use, it tends to be as a result of ingrained physician prescribing habits and brand loyalty from patients for chronic care products.

 The biopharmaceutical industry is replete with data regarding product sales and associated marketing efforts.
-Sales may be tracked on a weekly basis and one is often able to discern shares of unit sales among competing products.
+Sales may be tracked weekly and it is often possible to discern shares of unit sales among competing products.
 Publicly available unit price data are considerably less accurate.
 Most pharmaceuticals have list prices that tend to vary by country, but the net price that a pharmaceutical manufacturer ultimately may realise is typically not reported to the data companies.
 There also tends to be a fair amount of data regarding marketing efforts; there are audits that measure detailing activity, sampling, journal advertising and medical education.
 As a result, companies are often able to measure themselves against their competitors with respect to unit sales and associated marketing efforts.
-In contrast, there is little publicly available data regarding research and development and manufacturing costs, other than what may be reported at an aggregate level in a company’s financial disclosures.
+In contrast, there is little publicly available data regarding R&D and manufacturing costs, other than what may be reported at an aggregate level in a company’s financial disclosures.